austinjmp/nvim/README.md

 My first attepmt at building a Neovim configuration.
 Has a few bugs and errors under check health but I learned a ton about how to do this.
 Not sure yet if I will actually use this.

+setup following "The Rad Lectures" youtube tutorial. many key bindings and files are taken from this video.
+I plan on making my own configuration not reliant on these files in the future.
 ## Plugins

 -   [comment.nvim](https://github.com/numToStr/Comment.nvim) - Commenting